SiddharthMishraPersonal/DataStructures/README.md

 ##Min heap is data structure that satisfies two properties :
 ###Shape property
 It states that min heap is a complete binary tree, which is a binary tree that is filled at all levels, except perhaps the last level, which is filled from left to right.
 We can infer a couple of things from the above statement.

-Firstly, the leaf nodes of the tree will be in last level or the level above it.
-Secondly, in all levels except perhaps the last level, every parent node should exactly have two children.
-And finally, no right sibilng can exist without its left sibling.
+1. The leaf nodes of the tree will be in last level or the level above it.
+2. In all levels except perhaps the last level, every parent node should exactly have two children.
+3. No right sibilng can exist without its left sibling.

 ###Heap property
 It states that the value of the parent node is always less than or equal to that of its children.